AakashDeorukhkar/Airflow_NYC_Taxi_Data/README.md

 # Ingesting NYC Yellow Taxi Data to GCP using Airflow on Docker

 Hosted Apache Airflow on Docker to manage the workflow of a data engineering pipeline.
+The data is the NYC Yellow Taxi data from January 2022.
+This data is extracted from the source, transformed using Python, and then loaded on the Data Warehouse(BigQuery) on Google Cloud Platform.
-The DAG created has 3 major tasks:
+#### The DAG created has 3 major tasks:

 #### 1) Download Dataset Task:
 This task is responsible to download the dataset from the dataset URL and save it locally on the Docker Airflow image by performing a Bash operation.